-The Junior School
+The Junior Campus

-The Junior School offers:
+The Junior Campus offers:

 • Strong Literacy focus using Spalding Multi-Sensory Language Literacy Program.